-Memorable Manitobans: Eric Eaton Coy (1911-1985)
+Eric Eaton Coy

-He was inducted into the Canadian Track and Field Hall of Fame (1963), Canadian Sports Hall of Fame (1971) and Manitoba Sports Halls of Fame (1980).
+In recognition of his athletic excellence, he was inducted into the Canadian Track and Field Hall of Fame (1963), Canadian Sports Hall of Fame (1971) and Manitoba Sports Halls of Fame (1980).
 In 1970, an ice arena in Charleswood was named after him.

-He died at Winnipeg on 28 October 1985 and was buried in Chapel Lawn Memorial Gardens.
 Champion shot putter Garry Bachman credits his interest in the sport to a demonstration by Eric Coy that he saw while attending Lord Selkirk School.

+He died at the Grace Hospital on 28 October 1985 and was buried in the Chapel Lawn Memorial Gardens.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.

 Garry Bachman, personal communication, 9 September 2011.